vtex/profile-form/README.md

 - **rules**: (default: the default rules) Set of rules for this form
 - **profile**: Profile data to be managed
-- **onProfileChange**: Function to be called when profile data changes.
-Receives as argument the current profile state (shape: `ProfileWithValidationShape`)
 - **onSubmit**: Function to be called upon form submission.
 Receives as argument an object containing a `valid` boolean representing the state of the profile object, and a clean profile (shape: `ProfileShape`)
 - **Input**: (default: `StyleguideInput`) Component to be used as input for the form fields
 - **ToggleBusinessButton**: Component to be used as a button for toggling business fields